thecodeteam/community/code-of-conduct.md

 * Whether you're a regular contributor or a newcomer, all members care about making this community a safe place for you and we've got your back.
 * We are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
 * We will exclude you from interaction if you insult, demean, or harass anyone.
 That is not welcome behavior.
 We interpret the term "harassment" as including the definition in the [Citizen Code of Conduct](http://citizencodeofconduct.org/); if you have any lack of clarity about what might be included in that concept, please read their definition.
 In particular, we don't tolerate behavior that excludes people in socially marginalized groups.
 * Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the Slack admins, event organizers, or any member of the Community team at EMC {code} (Jonas Rosland [jonas.rosland@emc.com](mailto:jonas.rosland@emc.com) and Stephanie Carlson [stephanie.carlson@emc.com](mailto:stephanie.carlson@emc.com)).
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the Slack admins, event organizers, or any member of the Community admin team at {code} (Jonas Rosland [jonas.rosland@dell.com](mailto:jonas.rosland@dell.com) and Stephanie Carlson [stephanie.carlson@dell.com](mailto:stephanie.carlson@dell.com)).
 * If you believe someone is violating the code of conduct, we ask that you report it by emailing [emccode@emc.com](mailto:emccode@emc.com) or reaching out to the admins of our Slack team (Jonas Rosland (@jonasrosland) and Stephanie Carlson (@stephcarlson).
 Your privacy will be respected.

 These notes help when discussing code and its validity: